chyves/chyves/USAGE.md

 ### Setup

-This tool does require at least one ZFS pool and multiple pools are supported.
-The primary pool is configured with the firmware and ISO resources.
-The primary pool is set with `chyves set primarypool=zroot default`
+This tool does require at least one ZFS pool.
+Multiple pools are supported, the first pool is assigned the primary pool role but can be changed afterwards.
+The primary pool is also the only pool containing with the firmware resources, ISO resources, and .default values.
+The primary pool can be changed with `chyves set primarypool=zroot`.

+To setup a pool for `chyves` use run:
 ````
 chyves setup pool=zroot
 ````